AitoreMePe/developer/readme.md

 # other cli flags
 python main.py --prompt prompt.md # for longer prompts, move them into a markdown file python main.py --prompt prompt.md --debug True # for debugging
+# using a local HuggingFace model
+python main.py "a HTML/JS/CSS Tic Tac Toe Game" --backend hf --hf-model <model-or-path>
+# if using LMStudio or Ollama set environment variables to point transformers to the model directory
 ```

 <details>